What are the Bug Bounty Programs in 2025?

 The Future of Bug Bounty Programs

-Bug bounty programs are likely to become an integral part of the DevOps process.
+Bug bounty programs will likely become an integral part of DevOps.
 This integration ensures that security is considered at every stage of development.

 Artificial intelligence can streamline the initial stages of vulnerability assessment, allowing ethical hackers to focus on more complex tasks.

 As technology advances, new avenues of vulnerability will emerge.
-Bug bounty programs will need to adapt to address threats related to IoT, AI, and other emerging technologies.
+Bug bounty programs must adapt to address threats related to IoT, AI, and other emerging technologies.

 Conclusion